7 Cancellation Email Templates You Should Adopt

 When should you send a cancellation email?

 In short, as soon as possible.
-When a client emails you cancelling their order, plan, subscription, appointment or service, you should go through any internal workflow needed.
+When a client emails you canceling their order, plan, subscription, appointment, or service, you should go through any internal workflow needed.
 Then, the cancellation email should clarify the process and let them know everything is done.
+This is because professional email response times are a key aspect of business communication.
+If you take too long to respond, the customer might wonder if you've missed their email, leading them to reach out again.
+That's also when you add any relevant details as well.
+For example, remind them of any pending payments, offer refund ETAs, or let them know when they'll lose access to your services (especially if they're digital services).

 What to keep in mind when writing a cancellation email?